Mustahsen/is-listesi/README.md

 	src\app\services\task.service.ts
 	src\app\services\user.service.ts

 This 4 service calls https://todo-app-spring-boot-angular.herokuapp.com for api calls since that is the address normally used.
-For test environment the links in these services must be changed back to localhost.
+For test environment the links in these services must be changed back to localhost (If local Spring Boot server is used).

 Spring Boot: